 - NYSOFA Caregiver-Directed Respite (TAM 23-04), county-by-county adoption.

-- OPWDD Self-Direction Family Reimbursed Respite, limited to $3,000/year of goods and services.
+- OPWDD Self-Direction Family Reimbursed Respite, for goods and services up to a cap set in the participant's budget.

 Q11.
 My county doesn't have a NYSOFA Caregiver Resource Center.
 Am I out of luck?